2 dead, 1 seriously injured after small plane crashes into Hope Mills home

 This is the closest that we’re able to get to the scene.
 The plane crash is just beyond this crime scene tape and that utility vehicle.
 Neighbors tell us they heard the plane sputtering before it crashed into a home.
 One person inside killed along with the pilot #abc11 pic.twitter.com/lLE4AxKnMx— Morgan Norwood (@MorganABC11) June 28, 2019

+Kelton said the residents of the home the airplane destroyed were "very good people."

+"It's so very, very unfortunate, and I'm just praying for their family."

-Neighbors told ABC11's Akilah Davis that they heard the crash and went out to see what happened and saw the small aircraft had crashed into a home.
+Other neighbors told ABC11's Akilah Davis that they heard the crash and went out to see that a small aircraft had crashed into a home.

 They said they heard the plane struggling and the engine sputtering.

-"It was a double-wide modular home, and it (the plane) came in and it took the whole back of the house out," eyewtiness Kenny Oxendine said.
+"It was a double-wide modular home, and it (the plane) came in and it took the whole back of the house out," eyewitness Kenny Oxendine said.